abcdesktopio/docs/opsdocs/docs/common/flash-firefox-esr.md

 ![Adobe Flash is running](img/flash-firefox-esr.abcdesktop-flash-run.png)

-You can use run the Adobe Flash plugins.
+Great, you can run the Adobe Flash plugins.